rorybennett/LandmarkIdentificationFrameworks/IPV/README.md

 The summary workbook contains `image_summary` and `endpoints` sheets.
 If `GROUND_TRUTH_MARK_LIST_PATH` is supplied, endpoint pixel-error metrics are included.
 Without ground truth, predicted endpoint coordinates and peak vote values are still saved.

-`DIMENSION_POINT_MAP` is present in the example script as a placeholder for future/custom dimension workflows, but the current reusable inference config does not store or use it.
-Do not rely on automatic dimension-summary files until that feature is implemented.

 ## Checkpoint metadata

 Training checkpoints include metadata that describes the task, model constructor arguments, preprocessing settings, input channel count, and inference defaults.